 The BC SPCA advocates for companion, farm and wild animals, but we can’t do it alone!
 Our Action Centre keeps you updated on the animal welfare issues we’re currently working on, and allows you to quickly and easily send emails to your government representatives, encouraging them to pass legislation that creates safe, humane communities for animals and people alike.

 There are many ways to show your furry companions you care.
-From making cat puzzle feeders (PDF) to baking dog treats to crafting small animal toys, giving back to the ones you love is easy – and fun!
-Check out our “Tip Tuesday” videos too; they offer a ton of useful care and training tips.
-And, of course, try spending more time with your pets.
+From making cat puzzle feeders (PDF) to baking dog treats to crafting small animal toys, giving back to the ones you love is easy.
+And of course, try spending more time with your pets.
 “One of the biggest things you can do for animals is simply taking some extra time to care for and appreciate the ones you already love,” says Cant.
 “Take time to make their lives better and enjoy their company – the rewards you’ll get back will be immeasurable.”